hjw1112/customboard/JOURNAL.md

 ---
 # June 4th: Case done

 I finished top mount case and plate.
-I changed M3 screws to M2.5 since it was a bit bigger than i initially thought.
+I changed M3 screws to M2.5 since it was a bit bigger than I initially thought.
 I designed top case and edited some of bottom case and plate to make it top mount case.

 ### Case